-We keep at it, interviewing customers until we can either:
+And we keep at it, interviewing customers until we can either:

 - Find significant signal, say e.g. that 40% of a 100 interviews actually confirms there is a felt need or problem,

-- Can’t find significant signal
+- We can’t find significant signal

+In the second step of Customer Discovery, after actually finding confirmation of a real and felt problem or need, we get out of the building again to test if our hypothetical solution.
 We want to not only confirm that we understand the problem or need — we also need to confirm that our interpretation of a solution is actually one that the customers would use to solve it.
 So we get out of the building to talk to the people who indicated they actually have and feel the need or problem a second time.

 And no, we don’t test for the viability of our proposed solution by selling it to them.
 We are not trying to convince them why they should use it in the solution interviews.
 This is not the time.
 And no, we don’t start building elaborate solutions before we first go out to test our hypothetical solution.
 Sketches and mockups are what we start testing with.
 Click Dummies and PowerPoints are more than enough at this stage.